pratham-jaiswal/pal-hive/CONTRIBUTING.md

-# Contributing to Xpenzie - The Expense Tracker
+# Contributing to Pal Hive
-First off, thank you for considering contributing to Xpenzie - The Expense Tracker.
+First off, thank you for considering contributing to Pal Hive.

 ## Where do I go from here?